Qualifying For Home Loan After Bankruptcy And Housing Event

 - Never since the Great Depression has the real estate meltdown of 2008 affected so many people

-- Millions of Americans has lost their jobs, lost their businesses, and lost the hard earned equity in their homes
+- Millions of Americans have lost their jobs, lost their businesses, and lost the hard-earned equity in their homes

 - Homeowners who put 20% down payments on their home purchases just not long before the real estate meltdown of 2008 has seen the equity of their homes disappear literally overnight

-- Many were left with homes that the balance of their mortgage loans were much higher than the actual value of the market value of their homes
+- Many were left with homes that the balance of their mortgage loans was much higher than the actual value of the market value of their homes

-- Million of Americans were forced into bankruptcy
+- Millions of Americans were forced into bankruptcy

 - Millions more had to foreclose on their homes because they could no longer afford their monthly mortgage payments

-- The good news is home buyers can now qualify for home loan after bankruptcy
+- The good news is home buyers can now qualify for a home loan after bankruptcy

-- But there are mandatory waiting periods to qualify for home loan after bankruptcy depending on the mortgage loan program
+But there are mandatory waiting periods to qualify for a home loan after bankruptcy depending on the mortgage loan program.

 Qualifying For Home Loan After Bankruptcy And Waiting Period Requirements